yash-sharma1/docs-site/README.md

 ## Generating JavaScript SDK Markdown

-In a javascript-sdk dir cloned in this repo's parent directory, use the `yarn build:docs` command to generate the file, then copy the generated file in `docs/jsdoc.md` over the existing `docs/api-reference/js-sdk/jsdoc.md`:
+In a **javascript-sdk** directory cloned in this repo's parent directory, use the `yarn build:docs` command to generate the file, then copy the generated file in `docs/jsdoc.md` over the existing `docs/api-reference/js-sdk/jsdoc.md`:

 ```bash
 $ cp ./docs/jsdoc.md ../docs-site/docs/api-reference/js-sdk/jsdoc.md